YanaSn0/Python/README.md

 ## Slideshow from all images in a directory:

+python process.py slide 5 ./slide_in --output-dir ./slide_out

+## Slideshow from a double extension image file.

-python process.py slide 3 ./images/ --output-dir ./output
+python process.py slide 5 ./slide_in image.psd.png --output-dir ./slide_out

 ## Slideshow from a wildcard pattern: